scoreyb/obs-panels/README.md

 Contributions are welcome.
 Please consult the issues tab for improvements and fixes which are in progress.

 If your issue/new feature is not listed, please make an issue, or even better make a pull request!

+# License
+Anyone can use, share, fork.
+May be used in commercial live streams or recordings, but this may not be embedded or used in any commercial product offering - i.e. no resale of the features or code offered here.
+Share alike license.